As a large employer, we must publish and report specific figures about our gender pay gap.

 - proportion of males and females in each pay quartile

-Please note: we don't have a bonus pay scheme, therefore there is no gender pay gap in terms of bonus pay.
+We don't have a bonus pay scheme, therefore there is no gender pay gap in terms of bonus pay.

 Our approach to pay

-We are confident that men and women are paid equally for doing equivalent jobs across our organisation.
+We're confident that men and women are paid equally for doing equivalent jobs across our organisation.

 Our aim on matters of remuneration is to have in place an approach that enables us to: